Hermionee/ChatBot/README.md

 #Using AWS IAM for authorization
 To initialize the SDK with AWS Credentials use the code below.
 Note, if you use credentials all requests to the API will be signed.
-This means you will have to set the appropiate CORS accept-* headers for each request.
+This means you will have to set the appropiate CORS accept-* headers for each request. accesskey, secretkey and sessionToken can be obtained using Cognito and token given by Oauth requests.

 ```
 var apigClient = apigClientFactory.newClient({
     accessKey: 'ACCESS_KEY',
     secretKey: 'SECRET_KEY',
     sessionToken: 'SESSION_TOKEN', //OPTIONAL: If you are using temporary credentials you must include the session token
-    region: 'eu-west-1' // OPTIONAL: The region where the API is deployed, by default this parameter is set to us-east-1
+    region: 'us-east-1' // OPTIONAL: The region where the API is deployed, by default this parameter is set to us-east-1
 });
 ```